March for Our Lives

 The materials and suggested lesson plan below satisfy the following New Jersey Student Learning Standards:

-Goal and Learning Objectives: The goal of this module is to teach students about the history of gun control and youth movements in the U.S. and how young people influence politics in our time.
-Students will learn about the student organizing efforts of the Marjory Stoneman Douglas students as well as the history of youth movements and the connection to voting and civic participation.
+Goal and Learning Objectives: The goal of this module is to teach students about the history of gun control, youth movements in the US, and how young people influence politics in our time.
+Students will learn about student organizing efforts of the Marjory Stoneman Douglas students, the history of youth movements, and the connection to voting and civic participation.

 Content: This module provides resources and information designed to explore the important role that younger generation’s play in society and in politics.
 In this module, we offer resources, information, and ideas for examining student‐led movements and the debate surrounding gun control and the Second Amendment.

 Context: On February 14, 2018, one of America’s most deadly mass shootings took place in Parkland, Florida, leaving 17 students dead and 17 more injured.
 The students that survived the massacre at Marjory Stoneman Douglas High School vowed to end the two decades of legislative inaction that allowed mass shootings, especially in schools, to continue to take place throughout the United States.
 These students successfully captured the attention of Congress, the White House, the media, and the American people through their relentless advocacy and resilience in the face of tragedy.
 Immediately following the shooting, the students launched the #NeverAgain campaign, which is a national movement to end gun violence that quickly picked up traction through social media.